MCO 5115 / 1 credit / Every semester

 MCO 5190 / 2 credits / Spring

 Students write and perform for specific instrumental groupings and form ensembles designed to interpret their original work.
 Composers and performers are encouraged to give input and jointly engage in the creative process by sharing different viewpoints.
 These collaborations provide insight into the complete process of writing, arranging, and performing an original work from start to end.
-Limited to graduate jazz studies students; open to other graduate music majors with permission of instructor.

 Writing and Production Seminar I and II

 MCO 5200 and 5210 / 2 credits (per semester)